StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 #### Health

 When the Splunk health Agent check is configured, health check states will be retrieved from the configured Splunk saved searches.
-Health check states retrieved from Splunk are mapped to the associated components and relations in StackState.
+Retrieved health check states are mapped to the associated components and relations in StackState.

 For details on how to configure the health retrieved, see the [Splunk health check configuration](/stackpacks/integrations/splunk/splunk_health.md).